JupiterOne-Archives/docs-old/guides/entity-relationship-mappings.md

 * Mapping rules are triggered when a `SOURCE` entity matches.
 Rules are NOT automatically reversed so that relationships are updated when a `TARGET` is created/updated.
+* Any change to the `SOURCE` entity triggers the mapping rule to be evaluated/re-evaluated.
 * The **Source Filters** must match an entity or the rule will not trigger.
 It may be necessary to _add properties to entities_ at the source so that when they are ingested they will match the rule.